The Stone Store

 On the way back

-,turn left off the highway and head down Horeke Rd. towards the upper harbour.
-Drop in and see the amazing geological formations at Wairere Gardens, in McDonnell Rd, then travel on to the Horeke mission station.
+,turn left off the highway and head down Horeke Road towards the upper harbour.
+Drop in and see the amazing geological formations at Wairere Gardens, in McDonnell Rd.

 Drive home via Okaihau,- it's a very different world.